 The beauty of living in a small town, though, is that if you take the initiative, you can start something.

-Book clubs, Rotary clubs, and Spanish lessons have all appeared on the island over the years thanks to groups of people with shared interests coming together and getting active.
+Book clubs, Rotary clubs, and other clubs have all appeared on the island over the years thanks to groups of people with shared interests coming together and getting active.

 Tip #2—Island Fever Is Real

 If you feel yourself getting frustrated at the little things, take a break.
 Visit the jungles on the mainland or hop the border to Mexico.

 From Ambergris Caye, it’s easy to get to the mainland.
 You can take a 15-minute puddle jumper ride back to Belize City with local air carriers, Tropic Air or Maya Air, or take a one-and-a-half-hour ferry ride.

 There is also an international water taxi service that goes from San Pedro directly to Chetumal, Mexico.

 Tip #3—Remember, You’re In Belize (Not Your Home Country)